-Georgia Bulldogs linebacker Alec Ogletree announced that he will declare for the 2013 NFL Draft.
+Georgia Bulldogs linebacker Alec Ogletree has announced he will declare for the 2013 NFL Draft after the 2013 Capital One Bowl, confirming earlier reports.

 Ogletree had an impressive season, compiling 98 tackles and two sacks.
 Ogletree also had an interception and returned a blocked field goal for the touchdown in the SEC Championship Game.